ahmetasabanci/ahmetasabanci.github.io/index.md

 title: "Home"
 ---

-Tuhaf Studio is an independent forersight and futures studio run by Ahmet Alphan Sabancı.
+Tuhaf Studio is an independent foresight and futures studio run by Ahmet Alphan Sabancı.
 One of the main projects developed under the Tuhaf Studio is called [Tuhaf Gelecek](https://tuhafgelecek.com), a creative outlet to improve futures literacy in Turkey.

 You can find more about Ahmet Alphan Sabancı [here](https://ahmetasabanci.com).